18F/uswds-jekyll/pages/guide/mfa.md

 ### Link phone manually with a GA key

-In the box next to Account (label 2b above), enter your account name, which is \<SCINet username>@ceres .
+In the box next to Account (label 2b above), enter your account name, which is \<your SCINet username>@ceres .
 Then, enter the Google Authenticator key from the "Welcome to Ceres" email into the box next to "Key" (label 2c above) and tap "Done" (label 2d above).

 ### Verify

 To verify the application is working correctly,
 ```
-ssh <SCINet username>@ceres-dtn-1.scinet.science
+ssh <your SCINet username>@ceres-dtn-1.scinet.science
 ```
 Enter the verification code currently displayed in google authenticator and then enter your password.